FAQ: Copyright and royalties

 - Check work information and share percentages

-- Track performance report status
+- Track performance report statuses

 If you notice payment discrepancies: